Akutchi/AudioGen/README.md

 ![Visual](./doc/Visual.png)

-A basic wave generator and filtering app in python (with sound !)
+A basic wave generator and filtering API (with sound !)

 # Description